nizos/nizos.github.io/src/posts/supply-chain-security-risks-even-for-static-sites/index.md

 ## Conclusion

-While static websites are simpler, they aren't immune to modern supply chain threats.
+While static websites are simpler by design, this simplicity doesn't shield them from modern supply chain threats.
 The Polyfill.io incident highlights the risks posed by third-party libraries and services.
 To mitigate these threats, implementing a defense-in-depth strategy with CSP, SRI, and automated security processes is crucial.

 By automating key security tasks like resource verification and security header management, developers can ensure their sites remain secure without sacrificing efficiency.
 Regular testing and policy updates further safeguard against